- BlackBerry ID

-Warning: Resetting the BlackBerry ID is an irreversible action and should only be completed as a final troubleshooting step if all other options have been exhausted.
+Warning: Deleting the BlackBerry ID is an irreversible action and should only be completed as a final troubleshooting step if all other options have been exhausted.

-If you know the answer to your Password Recovery Question and would like to keep your existing BlackBerry ID account, see KB28685 to reset the BlackBerry ID account password.
+If you know the answer to your Password Recovery Question and would like to keep your existing BlackBerry ID account, you can reset the BlackBerry ID password.

-- The inbox of the email address being used as the BlackBerry ID Username must be accessible in order to complete the reset process.
+- The inbox of the email address being used as the BlackBerry ID Username must be accessible in order to complete the deletion process.

-- If you would like to remove your payment information from the BlackBerry ID account prior to resetting the account, please follow the steps outlined in KB24655.
+- If you would like to remove your payment information from the BlackBerry ID account prior to deleting the account, please follow the steps outlined in KB24655.

-To complete the BlackBerry ID account reset, complete the following steps:
+If the original account confirmation email cannot be found, complete the following steps: